deercollisions banner

 • Only break sharply and stop if there is no danger of being hit by following traffic.
 Try to come to a stop as far in front of the animals as possible to enable it to leave the roadside without panic.

-• Report any deer-vehicle collisions to the police (who should be able to contact the local person best placed to assist with an injured deer at the roadside)
+• Report any deer-vehicle collisions to the police (who should be able to contact the local person best placed to assist with an injured deer at the roadside)' and please record it HERE to assist our hotspot research.

 • Finally, remember to ..
-WATCH OUT FOR WILDLIFE
+Stay alert - Deer on Roads

 home | background | objectives | participation | avoidance | links | form | downloads